tschilb252/YellowtailOpsModel/README.md

 # YellowtailOpsModel
-Yellowtail Dam RiverWare Daily Operations Model
+Welcome to the Yellowtail RiverWare Model GitHub.
+The model file can be downloaded here and model documentation appears in the Wiki.